ishaandwivedi1234/advance-email-scraper/README.md

 - Depth is fixed to 2: the provided page plus its same-domain links.
 - Scraper skips pages that error or timeout (8s).
 Max pages default: 40.
 - Copy buttons rely on the browser clipboard API.
+- Some sites (e.g. Cloudflare “Just a moment…”) block normal HTTP clients.
+Try **Fetch mode → Browser (Playwright)** in the sidebar if you have permission to scrape.